dell/terraform-provider-redfish/docs/resources/user_account.md

 # redfish_user_account (Resource)

 This Terraform resource is used to manage user entity of the iDRAC Server.
 We can create, read, modify and delete an existing user using this resource.
-This Terraform resource is used to manage user entity of the iDRAC Server.
-We can create, read, modify and delete an existing user using this resource.

 ~> **Note:** In the absence of `user_id`, first available `user_id` is assigned to the given user.

 ## Example Usage

 variables.tf